dhicks/chlorpyrifos/paper.md

 ## Measurement Error and Block Bootstrap ##

 All three of these models assume perfect measurements in the independent variables.
-However, ACS estimates can have large margins of error, especially for subpopulations of rural tracts \*[cite].
+However, ACS estimates can have large margins of error, especially for subpopulations of difficult-to-survey rural tracts [@SpielmanReducingUncertaintyAmerican2015].
 This kind of measurement error induces *attenuation bias* or *regression dilution*, in which correlation estimates are shrunk towards 0 [@FrostCorrectingregressiondilution2000].
 In the context of dEJ analysis, attenuation bias is potentially a serious problem, insofar as it leads to the underestimation of environmental disparities.
 That is, measurement error can make distributive environmental injustices seem less serious than they actually are.

 A block bootstrap approach was developed to explore the effect of measurement error on the impact estimates.
 In a "basic" or unparameterized bootstrap, independent samples are taken from the observations in the dataset (with replacement), forming a "resampled dataset" of the same size as the dataset.
 These samples approximate drawing a new sample from the original population.
 By calculating model statistics on a set of resampled datasets (1000 resampled datasets is common), we can estimate features of the sampling distribution of the population statistic.
 For example, if $\hat\beta^1, \hat\beta^2, \ldots, \hat\beta^{1000}$ are regression coefficient estimates calculated on 1,000 resampled datasets, $\mathrm{sd}_l(\hat\beta^l)$ estimates the standard error of the coefficient estimate.